List of current foreign ministers

 This is a list of current foreign ministers of the 193 United Nations member states as well as the Holy See (Vatican City) and the State of Palestine.

 Foreign ministers of sovereign countries with limited recognition, some alternative governments, some dependent territories and some autonomous administrative divisions are included in separate tables.

-Generally recognised sovereign states
+Generally recognized sovereign states

 Other states

 The following states control their territory and are recognized by at least one UN member state.

 The following states/governments control their territory, but are not recognized by any UN member states.

 Other governments

-These alternative governments are recognized as a sovereign state by at least one UN member.
+The following alternative governments are recognized as a sovereign state by at least one UN member.

-The alternative governments are not recognized by any UN member states.
+The following alternative governments are not recognized by any UN member states.